Author: Chris Bulbulian // Last updated: Feb 24, 2020

 If you're still unsure if the router you have would work well, get in touch.

-It has become increasingly common to forego a single access point and go with a "mesh network", which usually comes with 3 or more pieces.
+It is become increasingly common to forego a single access point and go with a "mesh network", which usually comes with 3 or more pieces.
 In short: these create an internal wireless network across each satellite, blanketing your home with more wireless access points.
 It's almost like owning 2 or 3 routers, minimizing poor reception pockets in your Wi-Fi coverage.
 The internet is seamlessly handed off node-to-node as you move around your home.
 Mesh kits are typically controlled from an iOS or Android app.
-These also have the benefit of maintaining the same network name (SSID) across your whole home whereas 'range extenders' will create a second extended-network SSID.
+These also have the benefit of maintaining the same network name (SSID) across your whole home, whereas 'range extenders' will create a second SSID.